Fabrizio-Caruso/CROSS-LIB/README.md

 This is a personal project whose goal is the creation of:
 1. the universal 8-bit abstraction layer "Cross Lib" for coding universal 8-bit games
-2. the "universal" 8-bit game "Cross Chase" that has to be a fun and that should run on (nearly) ALL 8 bit computers, consoles, handhelds and scientific calculators using the Motorola 6809, the MOS 6502, the Zilog Z80 and derivatives CPUs.
-I should run on other platforms such as bare metal PC 8088/8086, CP/M Intel 8080, Linux PPC, Linux 386, Linux 68K, PDP11, etc.
+2. the "universal" 8-bit game "Cross Chase" that has to be a fun and that should run on (nearly) ALL 8 bit computers, consoles, handhelds and scientific calculators.
 The game will be the proof of concept of how flexible the library is.

+## CURRENTLY SUPPORTED ARCHITECTURES
+The main goal is to get the library and game to work on most 8-bit architectures but other systems are also considered.

+### 8-BIT ARCHITECTURES
+- Intel 8080 and its derivatives
+- MOS 6502 and its derivatives
+- Motorola 6809 and its derivatives
+- Zilog 80 and its derivatives

+### 16-BIT ARCHITECTURES
+- Intel 8088/8086
+- PDP11

+### 32-BIT ARCHITECTURES
+- PPC
+- Intel 386
+- Motorola 68020

+### 32/64-BIT ARCHITECTURE
+We also support any current architecture for which GCC can produce a working binary.

 ## THE TOOL-CHAIN